 Engagement is not that common in Laos.
 Some couples get engaged before their wedding while many others don't bother with the engagement at all.
 There are no set rules really, especially nowadays when life style of many Lao has changed.

 Traditionally, the wedding date has to be on a good day in lunar calendar, so parents of either or both sides usually consult elders or senior ex-monks, who have good knowledge of Lao custom and tradition, before the wedding date is set.
-One thing most Lao knows is that the wedding is not supposed to take place during the three months khao phansa (Buddhist Lent, late July - late October).
+One thing most Lao knows is that the wedding is not supposed to take place during the three months Khao Phansa (Buddhist Lent, late July - late October).

 Today this procession has been slightly changed to suit modern lifestyles and sometimes the couple agrees on most of the details (including the bride-price) and they set the date to suit their busy lives.
-When it comes close to the wedding day, this sou khor procession is organised just for the sake of Lao custom or tradition.
+When it comes close to the wedding day, this Sou Khor procession is organised just for the sake of Lao custom or tradition.

-On the big day, the bride is dressed with a traditional Lao silk sinh (Lao skirt), and silk blouse, and has her hair tied up in a special way with gold decoration.
+On the big day, the bride is dressed with a traditional Lao silk Sinh (Lao skirt), and silk blouse, and has her hair tied up in a special way with gold decoration.
 This ensemble is finished off with a gold necklace, bracelets, earrings and a bell.

-Traditionally, on the wedding day a small baci (also spelt basi) or sou khuan (a spirit enhancing) ceremony is held concurrently in both the bride’s house and the groom’s prior to the formal wedding.
+Traditionally, on the wedding day a small Baci (also spelt Basi or Sou Khuan), a spirit enhancing, ceremony is held concurrently in both the bride’s house and the groom’s prior to the formal wedding.
 Now many omit this custom, especially in urban areas where Lao customs and traditions are fading.

-The groom will be allowed to go inside only after he drinks with the bride’s relatives and pays them to open the doors and after their customary questions such as: “Where did you come from?
+The groom will be allowed to go inside only after he drinks with the bride’s party and pays them to open the doors and after their customary questions such as: “Where did you come from?
 What did you come here for?
 What did you bring with you?” etc. are answered.
 So… extensive bargaining, questioning and drinking takes place here which is another fun part of the Laos wedding.

 However, it’s not finished yet.
-Before he can enter the house he has to have his feet washed by the bride’s younger sister or the female relative of the bride who is younger than she is.
+Before he can enter the house he has to have his feet washed by the bride’s younger sister, relative, or anyone chosen by the bride, but this person has to be female and had to be younger than the bride.
 The groom has to give a money gift to the person and then he can enter the house.

-The groom is met at the door and led by a female relative of the bride to the pha khoun, where the baci ceremony will be taking place.
-Once he is settled in, the bride is led to the pha khoun from her room by another elder female relative.
+The groom is met at the door and led by a female relative of the bride to the Pha Khoun, where the Baci ceremony will be taking place.
+Once he is settled in, the bride is led to the Pha Khoun from her room by another elder female relative.
 She is seated on the left side of the groom with the parents and relatives of both sides sitting nearby.
 During the seating process the bride’s relatives and friends will give her a slight push to make her to lean on the groom unintentionally, and the other party will try to push the groom the same way.
 It is believed that the first to touch the other one in this ceremony will have more power over the other party in their married lives.

-At the end of the baci, the elder relatives lead the couple to somma (a customary asking for forgiveness and thanking of parents and elder relatives of both parties).
+At the end of the Baci ceremony, the elder relatives lead the couple to Somma (a customary asking for forgiveness and thanking the parents and elder relatives of both parties).
 This process involves the giving of small money gifts (wrapped inside banana leaves, together with flowers and a pair of candles).
 During this ceremony, the elders, including the parents and relatives of both parties, give the couple good wishes.